nieldejonghe/nieldejonghe.com/README.md

 - Host website with nginx.
 - Initial contents of the page should be my own resume.
 - CI/CD should push updates upon commit to main branch to *production*.
-- Look into port forwarding configration on local router.
+- Look into port forwarding configration on local router (80 and 443 most likely)
 - Document all efforts.
 - How to deal with secrets when using a public git repo?